embl-cba/imagej-courses/practicals/time-lapse-handling-and-analysis.md

 # Manual tracking

+There are multiple tracking plugins in ImageJ.
+Noteworthy is [Mastodon](https://github.com/fiji/TrackMate3), which is very good for really big data.
+Here, we will use a very simple manual tracking plugin.

 To determine the motility of (not too many) particles manual tracking can be a good option.

 - Open “../tracking/ TransportOfEndosomalVirus.tif”